Genivia/RE-flex/doc/index.md

 positions are returned as a result of the internally-converted UTF-8 wide character input.

-The `matcher().rest()` method terminates the matcher and returns the rest of the input character sequence as a string.
+The `matcher().rest()` method returns the rest of the input character sequence as a 0-terminated `char*` string.
+This method buffers all remaining input to return the string.

+The `matcher().span()` method enlarges the text matched to span the entire line and returns the matching line as a 0-terminated `char*` string without the `\n`.

+The `matcher().line()` and `matcher().wline()` methods return the line as a (wide) string with the matched text as a substring.
+These methods can be used to obtain the context of a match, for example to display the line where a lexical error or syntax error occurred.

 Because `matcher()` returns the current matcher object, the following Flex-like actions are also supported: